-Other folk had pretty much pushed and broken a path up along the river through the predominantly black wattle regrowth to the intersection with a small river flowing in on the true right bank where most had turned off.
+Other folk had pretty much pushed and broken a path up along the river through the predominantly black wattle regrowth to the intersection with another small river flowing in on the true right bank where most had turned off.
 I was enlarging this with my machete in case I wanted to bring my wife with me on a future expedition as she is partially sighted, so needing a pretty clear path to follow.
 I had this small river to cross on the first day and a number of side gullies.
 The little river looked promising, and was clearly where most people go to hunt, as their paths led that way – but I was heading up the main one.

 Those bluffs you can see mean you would have to cross and recross the river or climb deer paths over them.
 Of course, this is a very easy river to cross.
 (See: http://www.theultralighthiker.com/river-crossings/) Still, a lesson is in order: Can you see where you should cross this river?
 No, you don’t try boulder hopping eg top centre.
 Forget about having dry feet if you are hiking, fishing or deer hunting.
 You can make a pair of ultralight camp shoes so you will have dry feet of a night (such as these: http://www.theultralighthiker.com/19-gram-dyneema-camp-shoes/); that is all you need.
 Or a pair of Crocs if you aren’t handy.

 A stout stick (or hiking poles) will provide you with a third or fourth leg to help with balance.
 Many people say you should hold the pole upstream, but I favour downstream.
 Always undo your chest and hip belt, no matter how small the crossing.
 It is a good habit which will one day save your life.
 If you are swept away with your pack cinched up, you are in dire trouble.
 If the current is clearly such that you will likely be swept off your feet, either don’t cross at all or find a very long straight section where you can paddle across using your inflated sleeping mat as a kick board with your pack tied on top.
 You may have to walk quite a ways up or down a river to find such a spot.
 I have sometimes spent most of a day about finding just such a suitable crossing point in swollen rivers.
 And I have camped out for the better part of a week, waiting.
+Hunger is nothing like as bad as death!
 So, don’t you be impatient with your life!
 You may not get another!
 Certainly you would be lucky to get another half so good as the one we have!

 After the crossing there were a number of flats and bluffy ridges to cross, an interesting anabranch with numerous wallows, one containing a large stag which fled noisily and precipitously, his klaxon on full volume.
 It was a fine warm day in late autumn and I was walking into the westering sun so that the sun winked endless reflections off the rippling water.
 I do love the echoic roar of fast white water.
 There were numerous rapids but nothing above Grade 2 and there was plenty of water for a future packrafting trip, which I have subsequently made.
 Delightful.
 I wish I had had my Klymit pack raft with me on this occasion: http://www.theultralighthiker.com/klymit-packraft/ (but…’If wishes were fishes…’)